 And we haven't talked about the spinoff effects.
 Already, the problems in the non-prime sphere have begun to hurt the economy.
 Falling real estate values have made it impossible for many borrowers (and not just the irresponsible ones) to tap into their home equity to finance their spending.
 Retail sales are down, and Christmas is looking bleak.
 New home construction is falling sharply, and people are canceling new homes in developments all around the country.

+This is causing layoffs and putting even more on downward pressure on retail sales, as do layoffs by the retailers themselves.
 California is already in recession.
 Home repair and remodeling is down, and there have been big layoffs and income reductions among real estate agents and bankers.
 Soon enough, state and local governments are going to feel the pinch.
 Those responsible prime borrowers are going to look at their falling property values and demand that their assessments be reduced.
 The next set of headlines is likely to be about falling state and local tax receipts, and the cutbacks they'll force.
 Which will add further downward pressure on the economy, as public employees are laid off.

 Even in normal recessions, default rates rise on prime mortgages.
 In a real estate-led recession characterized by widespread imprudence among borrowers and lenders, it could be much worse.
 Sub-prime defaults could easily be catalyst for what eventually turns into a tidal wave of default: 20% default rates turn into 50% in the bad-credit category, and 0.5% default rates rocket past 10% in the prime category.
 Foreclosed property swamps the market, and property values collapse by 75% or more in some areas.
 A $225 billion problem becomes a multi-trillion dollar problem, its tentacles extending everywhere you look.